hbctraining/Intro-to-variant-analysis/lessons/04_alignment_file_processing.md

   <summary><b>Click here to see what our final <code>sbatch</code>code script for the normal sample should look like</b></summary>
   <pre>
 #!/bin/bash
-# This sbatch script is for processing the alignment output from bwa and preparing it<br>
+# This sbatch script is for processing the alignment output from bwa and preparing it for use<br>
 # Assign sbatch directives
 #SBATCH -p priority
 #SBATCH -t 0-04:00:00